RLGHISLENI/ibm-mq-test-app/README.md

-# ibm-mq-test
+# ibm-mq-test-app
-An example of .NET 8 using IBM MQ
+An example of .NET 8 using IBM MQ - Windows Forms Application

 # Docker YML for IBM MQ
 Run the IMB MQ on a Docker Container.